 - Searchlight analyses

-- Gradient maps in a specified set of regions of interest
+- Feature gradient analyses in a specified set of regions of interest

-The per vertex analyses can be carried with the following command
+The per vertex VB-index analyses can be carried with the following command

 vb_tool --surface input_data/surface.surf.gii --data input_data/data.func.gii --mask input_data/cortical_mask.shape.gii --output search_light

 The number of vertices in the surface mesh must match the number of entries in the data and in the mask.

 The cortical mask must contain a logical array, with